Generic name: amoxapine [ a-MOX-a-peen ]

 Check with your doctor right away if you are having convulsions (seizures); difficulty with breathing; a fast heartbeat; high fever; high or low blood pressure; increased sweating; loss of bladder control; severe muscle stiffness; unusually pale skin; or tiredness.
 These could be symptoms of a serious condition called neuroleptic malignant syndrome (NMS).

-amoxapine may cause some people to become drowsy or less alert than they are normally.
-Make sure you know how you react to amoxapine before you drive, use machines, or do anything else that could be dangerous if you are drowsy or not alert.
+This medicine may cause some people to become drowsy or less alert than they are normally.
+Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are drowsy or not alert.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.